homanchou/xr/book/build-your-own-webvr-site.md

 - Elixir is a language/runtime that acts like a bunch of tiny processes (servers) that can communicate with each other, be distributed etc
 - It has great patterns for supervision, resiliency, and changes the way I think about design.
 - No code can be shared between the frontend and backend.
-- Phoenix has Channels built into the framework as a way to build multiuser communications
+- Phoenix has Channels built into the framework as a way to build multiuser communications.
-- Phoenix has Liveview to build interactive and pages
+- Phoenix has Liveview to build interactive and pages.
 - If one room goes down (crashes) it can be automatically restarted by a supervisor process, and won't impact any other room
-- Mozilla Hubs uses Phoenix Channels and Elixir in their Reticulum Server
+- Mozilla Hubs uses Phoenix Channels and Elixir in their Reticulum Server.
-- X-Plane flight simulator uses Elixir in their backend
+- X-Plane flight simulator uses Elixir in their backend.

 In summary, I like these tools because I think it positions us in an attractive place to be able to start small and iterate and has features that will allow us to scale horizontally later.